llayer/cmsopen/aod2nano/README.md

 cmsRun pf_sync.py
 ```
 With the scripts submit_jobs.sh this can be submitted to the lxplus condor batch system and with validate_jobs.py it can be checked whether all jobs finished succesfully

+## Preselection
+After the NanoAOD production the NanoAOD can be further skimmed by using the scripts in the folder "preselection".